 The DrunkDeer A75 is a wired-only keyboard.

-This keyboard offers several common extra features, including a Windows Key lock, a Caps Lock indicator light, labeled media key hotkeys, and a programmable control knob in the top right corner.
+This keyboard offers several common extra features, including a Windows Key lock, a Caps Lock indicator light, labeled media key hotkeys, and a control knob in the top right corner.

-Similar to several other gaming keyboards with hall-effect switches, this keyboard also has a Rapid Trigger feature to set a custom, more sensitive reset point.
-This means you can activate repeated keystrokes more quickly than on keyboards with conventional mechanical switches, which typically have a much higher reset point that limits how quickly you can make repeated keystrokes
+Similar to several other gaming keyboards with Hall effect switches, this keyboard also has a Rapid Trigger feature to set a custom, more sensitive reset point.
+This means you can activate repeated keystrokes more quickly than on keyboards with conventional mechanical switches, which typically have a much higher reset point that limits how quickly you can make repeated keystrokes.

 This keyboard provides excellent typing quality.
 The switches are pre-lubed and operate smoothly, and the keys are well-spaced and fairly stable, with only a small degree of wobble that isn't noticeable while typing.
 The unit we purchased has ABS keycaps which can feel cheap.
 This keyboard is also available with PBT keycaps, which we expect to feel higher quality.